GoogleChrome/developer.chrome.com/site/en/blog/fledge-api/index.md

 `dailyUpdateUrl` specifies a web server that returns JSON defining interest group properties, corresponding to the interest group object passed to `navigator.joinAdInterestGroup()`.
-This provides provides a mechanism for the group's owner to periodically update the attributes of the interest group.
+This provides a mechanism for the group's owner to periodically update the attributes of the interest group.
 In the [current implementation](https://source.chromium.org/chromium/chromium/src/+/main:content/browser/interest_group/interest_group_storage.cc;l=650;drc=13a62b6d89315e5a90deb712b0c1e47c72100f6c), the following attributes can be changed: